hieuk09/place_i_know/vietnam/hanoi/readme.md

 ## Coffee

+### Tip:

+1. You can use foody (http://www.foody.vn), you scroll down to the bottom, click on English to switch the languages.
+2. you can copy the address and paste them to google maps or show to the taxi drivers.
+3. Quận or Q. is District, P. or Phường is Ward

 Like Sai Gon, Ha Noi also have a lot of coffee shops, here are some:

 - Cong Coffee